 Reverberation Time Measurement

-Reverberation time is the time taken for sound to decay or fade away to 60 dB in an enclosed area (referred to as rt60), even after the original source of that sound has stopped.
+Reverberation time is the time taken for sound to decay or fade away to 60dB in an enclosed area (calculated from T20 and T30), even after the original source of that sound has stopped.

-Using equipment such as omnidirectional loudspeakers and power ampliyfers, Sound Advice Acoustics are able to provide precise reverberation time measurements with instant results.
+Using equipment such as omnidirectional loudspeakers and power amplifiers, Sound Advice Acoustics are able to provide precise reverberation time measurements with instant results.

 Reverberation is a key consideration when indicating the acoustic quality of a room.
 Long reverberation will make speech unintelligible, where as short reverberation can make music sound lifeless.